-By Ahn Chee-young, Choi Ye-jin, Jang Ha-rim, Jung You-hyun
+By Ahn Chee-young, Choi Ye-jin, Jang Ha-rim, Jeong You-hyun

 Many young people who move from their hometowns to work or study face many challenges as they start solo life in a new city.
 For one thing, it is not always easy to prepare healthy meals.
 A growing number of Koreans are relying on ready-meals in their hectic daily lives.
 With an increasing number of single-person households, instant meals have evolved to cater to those eating alone.
 According to Kantar Worldpanel, a market research company, Korea’s ready-meal market has increased by 43.3 percent since 2016.
 Ewha Voice has delved into the ready meal industry and young people’s growing reliance on these products.